-Peter Steinfels’ article, “Separate Challenges: The Bishops, the Eucharist, and abortion” (Commonweal September), poses a challenge not merely to the bishops, but to the whole people of God.
+Peter Steinfels’s article “Separate Challenges: The bishops, the Eucharist, and abortion” (September 2021) poses a challenge not merely to the bishops, but to the whole people of God.
 It is the challenge to appropriate and to realize our Eucharistic identity as the Body of Christ.
 Indeed, Steinfels endorses Timothy O’Malley’s claim that “the whole Church is a Eucharistic reality.”

 The proximate occasion of Steinfels’s article is the proposed document on “Eucharistic coherence” being drafted by the Doctrinal Committee of the United States Bishops Conference.
 Steinfels proposes that what Catholics need is not a document on the Eucharist, but rather “a pastoral strategy on the Eucharist.”
 In support of this stance, Steinfels cites a 2019 Pew survey that found that only 31 percent of Catholics believe that at Mass the bread and wine “actually become the body and blood of Jesus Christ.”
 To his great credit Steinfels takes this sobering fact seriously.
 Hence his contention that “what is needed is not another doctrinal statement on Real Presence but a strategy that would reverse the decades-long decline in weekly worship.”